-Risk response actions for threats are generally categorized as:1 involves purchasing insurance against the type of risk or requiring vendors to assume more risk.
+Risk response actions for threats are generally categorized as:

 - Avoid This strategy involves changing the project to eliminate the threat from identified risk - Mitigate This strategy involves taking early action to reduce the likelihood and/or impact of risk - Transfer This strategy involves shifting the responsibility and ownership of the risk to another party.
-Although this strategy is seldom used for NSF projects, it typically
+Although this strategy is seldom used for NSF projects, it typically involves purchasing insurance against the type of risk or requiring vendors to assume more risk.

-1 This listing and these descriptions are described in the PBMOK® Guide, 5th Edition, 2013 PMI
+&lt;sup>1 This listing and these descriptions are described in the PMBOK® Guide, 5th Edition, 2013 PMI